 The College of Education is the hub of teacher education at Purdue.
 Seventeen undergraduate majors are part of a collaborative teacher education program organized across six colleges with shared curriculum goals and jointly-appointed faculty.

 Each of these majors leads to a bachelor’s degree, and if you meet all of the requirements and deadlines, licensure in the state of Indiana.
 If you’re interested in becoming a licensed teacher in one of these subjects, click the link below for more details.

 Engineering/Technology Teacher Education

 Interested in the field of education, but not sure you want to become a teacher?
 Consider our non-teaching majors and explore the learning sciences.
-These majors can prepare you to be a university professor, work in corporate training, or be an education director in a museum.
+These majors can prepare you to be a university professor, education researcher, designer of learning environments, evaluation specialist, corporate trainer or education director in a museum.